 How having clear content plans helps cut blog content costs:

-You buy content that has potential to work, without spreading too broad over general topics.
+You only order content that has the potential to work, without relying too much on guessworks and abstract topics.

 3) Evaluate content performance regularly

 You need to check whether your past content works.
 By “works” we mean:

 Your blog articles need to do at least one of the two.

 Depending on how advanced you are in your content marketing, you may have other content objectives that define how effective your blog content is.

 We’ve put together some content audit template ideas so that you can figure a way to evaluate your content.

 No matter which way you go and what exactly you track – do it!

 If a certain topic does not convert – stop covering it and move on to other topics.